gamblevore/speedie/Documentation/MessageClass.md

 However, considering that just the tree itself will take 32 bytes of RAM, and then you need a name and `.obj` property to be useful at all... giving 48 bytes of RAM... regardless of XML or jeebox...
 And then you need a refcount and at least a "type", adding another 8 bytes to give 56 bytes...

 64 bytes is very minimal!
 I know that any comparison from a modern "DOM"-based XML parser will not put jeebox at a disadvantage.
 I'd love to see a specific case though, that I can test against.
-I just checked lxml2 and it's header specifies the size of an element is almost twice as large as mine, and isn't an even multiple of 64, meaning it caches slower.

-Most XML files tend to have large nodes, so you will see less than the 12x expansion I get from my source code which has a lot of "a = b + c" going on, which is actually 7 nodes in only 9 bytes.

-These worst-cases in terms of memory-expansion (for parsing "a=b+c") are offsetted by other things, like white space and large names, so that on average for my source code I'm getting 12x expansion.
-But for XML parsing, I know it is much less.

-Can't say how much without a test... just that "its probably better than most XML parsers".

-For example, when I looked at the Python AST parser, each node has a "previous comment and white space" property, and a "next comment and white space" property too.
-Cos you need both... just to be sure.

-Thats 16 bytes more... that mine doesn't need to worry about... and thats before you get to the other additions theirs has that mine doesn't need.
+Comparing Jeebox to [lxml2's tree.h](https://gitlab.gnome.org/GNOME/libxml2/-/blob/master/include/libxml/tree.h), we can see their `_xmlElement` takes at least 112 bytes (with no attributes on a node).
+Given how most allocators work, the size is probably at least 120 bytes.

+My node, is perhaps half their node size.
 My parser is quite memory efficient.
+In addition to that lxml2 is actually very "memory efficient" compared to most popular XML parsers.
+If theirs is efficient, mine is super efficient.

+And that's just an XML parser that I am comparing Jeebox to!
+AST Parsers are often more complex than XML parsers.
+Jeebox does both... data and code, at probably half the cost per node.
+In addition to being a very expressive format meaning you usually need less nodes anyhow.

+Also... for a large and complex compiler like my own, I've needed extra properties on my parsed message.
+Which is why I added the `.flags`, and `.tag` properties.
+These "utility properties" let me attach useful information to a node, that their xmlNode does not have...
+(Their xmlNode does however have `._private` which is like my `.obj` property.)

+Also... their parser actually contains LESS parse info than mine does!
+I include not just a "line number" which is less accurate, but a byte position, a rangelength, and an indent property.
+This gives you a lot more useful info for locating a message's original position in a file...